surdouski/msf-cli/README.md

 ## Tests (Development)

-Will eventually put up a test harness for this and add it to workflows.
-Today, however, is not that day.
+A test harness for this project is planned for future inclusion in workflows.